Can a Multi-Hop Link Relying on Untrusted Amplify-and-Forward Relays Render Security?: Transmission protocol

-Expressions in (\ref{gammar11h}) and (\ref{gammar13h}) reveal that the amount of information leakage is saturated when the transmit SNR goes to infinity.
+{\bf Remark 1}: Expressions in (\ref{gammar11h}) reveal that the amount of information leakage is saturated when the transmit SNR goes to infinity.
 However, the received SINR at the legitimate receiver is a monotonically increasing function on the transmit SNR.
-As a result, the achievable ESR is increased as the transmit SNR grows which is fundamentally different from the direct transmission scheme \cite{Kuhestani-IoT}.
+As a result, the achievable ESR is increased as the transmit SNR grows which is fundamentally different from the direct transmission scheme \cite{Kuhestani-IoT}.\\

-{\bf Remark 1}: As can be understood, in the proposed scheme, when a node transmits the information signal in the line of destination, the node which is near to the receiving untrusted relay is forced to propagate artificial noise to confuse the eavesdropping node.
+{\bf Remark 2}: {As can be understood, in the proposed scheme, when a node transmits the information signal in the line of destination, the node which is near to the receiving untrusted relay is forced to propagate artificial noise to confuse the eavesdropping node.
 As a consequence, this proposed scheme can be routinely extended to multi-hop untrusted relaying where more than two untrusted relays cooperate to forward a confidential message to the destination.
+Specifically, when $\mathcal{R}_{i-1}$ forwards the received signal to $\mathcal{R}_{i}$,~$\mathcal{R}_{i+1}$ jams the eavesdropper $\mathcal{R}_i$, and likewise when re-transmitting the amplified version of the received signal by~$\mathcal{R}_{i+1}$ to the next node, the nearest node to the transmitting relay, i.e., $\mathcal{R}_{i}$ may pose an eavesdropping attack, therefore, the relay $\mathcal{R}_{i-1}$ is scheduled to send artificial jamming signals to make the wiretap link of $\mathcal{R}_{i}$ degraded.
+Setting $\mathcal{R}_0$ and $\mathcal{R}_{N+1}$ to be~\src~and~\des, respectively, the above explanation, can be readily extended for the multi-hop untrusted relaying.
+However, this extension gets too involved to analyze, and more importantly, may not be efficient for large number of hops.
+Since the latency of network grows by increasing the number of intermediate nodes \cite{sensors}.
+This is not acceptable in real-time communication scenarios.
+Furthermore, in IoT networks with low-cost and low-power equipment, the need of large overhead for the training process is challenging, especially when the environment is dynamic and thus, the coherence time of the wireless channel is short.
+As a result, in this work the three-hop untrusted scenario is considered for the purpose of analysis, though, may not be the optimal choice in terms of the number of relays.
+However, as we shall see later, the proposed multi-hop untrusted relaying with two relays improves the system performance.}\\

+{\bf Remark 3}: { It is worth pointing out that in the considered line network which the end-to-end message delivering is conducted via multiple untrusted relays, we need to have careful scheduling and synchronization of transmissions based on the proposed TDMA-based protocol.
+Hence, all the network nodes are assumed to perform their transmissions in the equally-allocated time slots.
+Practically speaking, the communication channel, which could be considered as a sub-carrier of orthogonal frequency-division multiplexing (OFDM) system, is divided into separate time slots, and then, the communication process is accomplished through the mentioned multiple-phase protocol.
+Note that in this work, we have not considered scheduling and synchronization errors, each of which is worthy of deep investigation.}